matthewg42/winda/README.md

 #### Example

-    winda.exe add *.CSV
+    winda add *.CSV

-### Command: files
+### Command: show files

 #### Syntax

-    winda.exe files [pattern]
+    winda show files [pattern]

 #### Description

-List files which have been added to the database.
-For example, the output might look like this:
+Shows information about files which have been added to the database.

-    P150603.CSV
-    P150604.CSV
-    P150605.CSV

 #### Command arguments

-This command takes an optional argument which is a glob pattern to filter the output.
-If no pattern is specified, all files which have been added to the database are listed.
+If a glob pattern is provided, only files matching that pattern are listed.

 #### Examples

+    winda show files
-    winda.exe P15*.CSV
+    winda show files P15*.CSV

+### Command: show calibration

+#### Syntax

+    winda show calibration [ref]

+#### Description

+Shows information about calibration of sensors by ref value.

+#### Command arguments

+If ref is specified, only that sensor is listed in the output.

+#### Examples

+    winda show calibration
+    winda show calibration BB

 ### Command: remove

+NOTE: not implemented yet

 #### Syntax

-    winda.exe remove|rm <filter>
+    winda remove|rm <filter>

 #### Description

 Remove data from from the database according to some filter critera.
 See section "Data Filters" below for how to use a filter.
+Note that when removing by date or date range, the file will only be removed once all records in event and raw\_data have been removed for that file.

 #### Command arguments